Updated: September 17th, 2014

-100 Wow panda bear custom shapes for Photoshop CC CS2 CS1 CS6 CS5 CS4 2014 CS3 Elements includes realistic designs, heads, sketches, abstract designs, silhouettes, scratchy, different poses and many more.
+100 Panda bear custom shapes for Photoshop CC CS2 CS1 CS6 CS5 CS4 2014 CS3 Elements includes realistic, heads, sketches, abstracts, silhouettes, scratchy, different poses and many more.
 Easy to use in seconds, load and apply.
 Use them throughout the application.
 You can use them with the blur command to create unique effects in seconds.
 Use as layers, pixels, paths and selections.
-You can combine, blend them, use them as a source for brushes and patterns and displacements, you can export the designs to other applications.
+You can combine, blend them, use them as a source for brushes and patterns and displacements, you can export the images to other applications.
 All by Andrew Buckle / graphicxtras.com.
+FREE sampler to download

 Cookie cutter in PSE

 Commercial use, royalty free

 On purchase, receive files + gallery + notes + serial